uviclibraries/genai-research-tools-adv/4-local-sentiment-analysis.md

 # Load the LLM you would like to use for your project
 model = GPT4All("Meta-Llama-3-8B-Instruct.Q4_0.gguf") # downloads or loads a 4.66GB LLM

-#provide the prompt for the sentimate analysis here, including details like the sentimate cagetories you'd like it to use.
+# Provide the prompt for the sentiment analysis here, including details like the sentiment categories you'd like it to use.
 prompt = "Analyze this customer survey response to determine the overall sentiment of the instructor feedback.
-The sentiment categories I would like you to use are: Positive, Neutral, Negative.
-Please provide the feedback in one word without any reasonse for the choice.
+The sentiment categories I would like you to use are: Positive, Neutral, and Negative.
+Please provide the feedback in one word without any reason for the choice.
 Here is a survey response: "

 # Intialize the feedback list where we will store the feedback comments
 feedback = []